tskeeley/wireguard-manager/.github/SECURITY.md

 # Security Policy

 ### Reporting a Vulnerability
-The critical nature of [Responsible Disclosure](https://en.wikipedia.org/wiki/Responsible_disclosure) when it comes to private communications in the public network space can not be underestimated.
-Some people's lives depend on their interactions being kept secret.
-On a grander scale than the individual level, entire countries can rely on the security and integrity of people who maintain projects like these.
-Please be swift in reporting and disclosing vulnerabilities.
+It is difficult to underestimate the essential importance of Responsible Disclosure when it comes to private communications within the public network area.
+The lives of some people rely on keeping their experiences secret.
+On a larger scale than the individual level, entire countries will depend on the protection and dignity of people who manage these projects.
+Please be prompt in documentation and vulnerability disclosures.

-We will try to aim for a 90-day turnaround on responsibly disclosed vulnerabilities.
-If we have not updated the repository in 90 days from the report, it is essential to report the vulnerability on the GitHub Issues so that others know that they can no longer trust this repository to protect their security effectively.
+We'll seek to reach a 90-day turnaround on vulnerabilities that have been reported responsibly.
+When we haven't updated the repository in 90 days from the audit, disclosing the vulnerability on the GitHub Issues is necessary so others know they can no longer trust this repository to effectively protect their security.

-We aim for the highest possible level of security without sacrificing on the works by default logic of how software releases should be shipped.
-We assume that if the guard could be broken between now and the time you've passed away that it's not sufficient for our designs.
+By default rationale on how software releases should be delivered, we aim for the highest possible level on protection without compromising on the works.
+Unless the guard may be removed between now and the time you passed away, we believe that this is not enough for our designs.